- 1 Top 7 Best C Batteries Compared

 The AmazonBasics C cell batteries offer 1.5 volts and 7,000 mAh of capacity, making them a perfect fit for everyday use on items that don’t drain a lot of power.
 That makes these best for items like clocks, remotes, flashlights and toys.
 We were impressed with how long they lasted before becoming completely discharged.
 Unfortunately, they didn’t perform well on high drain devices like cameras or flash units.

 The AmazonBasics C batteries also offer a long, five year shelf life for long periods of storage.
 With such a long shelf life, you can reliably use these batteries’ power in emergency kits without worrying about leaking or other kinds of damage.
 If we could choose one thing to change about the AmazonBasics C Cell Everyday Batteries, it would have to be the packaging.
 Even if it seems like a small thing, packaging that’s difficult to open can lead to an unpleasant experience, especially when you need the batteries at that same moment.
+Compare these with your generic Energizer Max C batteries.
 Also, check out the best rechargeable aa batteries.

 #2 Duracell C12 Procell Alkaline Batteries – Honorable MentionWHY WE LIKE IT: The Duracell C12 Procell alkaline batteries are a step above the standard Duracell coppertop alkaline batteries with a longer lasting life and more power for high drain devices.
 If you need more power, look no further than the Duracell C12 batteries.

 Sometimes it can be difficult to find long-lasting batteries for household items that need more power, like cameras, flash units and radios.
 While these performed really well on low-drain devices, we were most pleased with their long lasting performance inside high-drain devices.
 They also feature some of the longest shelf life out of any of the C batteries we tested.